Riemannian Penrose inequality via Nonlinear Potential Theory: Abstract

 \section{Abstract}

-We provide a new proof of the Riemannian Penrose inequality by means of a monotonicity formula holding along the level sets of the $p$--capacitary potential of the horizon boundary, in any asymptotically flat $3$--manifold with nonnegative scalar curvature.
+We provide a new proof of the Riemannian Penrose inequality for time--symmetric asymptotically flat initial data with a single black--hole horizon.
+The proof proceeds through a newly established monotonicity formula holding along the level sets of the $p$--capacitary potential of the horizon boundary, in any asymptotically flat $3$--manifold with nonnegative scalar curvature.